mitexleo/fediroma/docs/docs/installation/gentoo_en.md

 * Add a new system user for the Akkoma service and set up default directories:

-Remove `,wheel` if you do not want this user to be able to use `sudo`, however note that being able to `sudo` as the `akkoma` user will make finishing the insallation and common maintenence tasks somewhat easier:
+Remove `,wheel` if you do not want this user to be able to use `sudo`, however, note that being able to `sudo` as the `akkoma` user will make finishing the insallation and common maintenence tasks somewhat easier:

 ```shell
  # useradd -m -G users,wheel -s /bin/bash akkoma